263 High Street,

 It was taken over by the Rank Organisation from 3rd January 1944 and was re-opened as the Odeon on 9th October 1944.
 Over the years it has undergone several modernisations internally and became a triple screen cinema from 22nd April 1976.
 A 4th screen opened in September 1980 and two further screens were added in July 1991.

 The Odeon underwent a total refurbishment in July 1998 and although the exterior remains as built, there is nothing remaining to be seen of the once ornate auditorium (there are some details remaining in areas out of public view).
 In 2008, the seating capacities given is the screens were; 520, 66, 91, 267, 173 and 209.
 It continues to serve the local community, although there were rumours going around in the summer 2005 to demolish and build a Tesco supermarket on the site.
-These plans have been the subject of much debate, which are still being fought over in 2015.
+These plans have been the subject of much debate, where still being fought over in 2015.
 In July 2015 plans for the redevelopment for a block of flats were approved, and the Odeon is set to closed 11th September 2015, with demolition to follow, keeping just the façade.

 Just login to your account and subscribe to this theater